-A copy of the chosen text will be made available to each candidate not less than fifteen minutes before the beginning of his or her examination.
+A copy of the chosen text will be made available to each candidate not less than fifteen minutes before the beginning of their examination.

 The maximum mark allocated to the oral examination will be one-third of the maximum mark allocated to a three-hour written paper.